sirMackk/wiregate/README.md

 INFO[2020-09-15T16:05:21-07:00] Starting server on address: :38490
 ```

-4. If you're the client, run the following command:
+4. On the client, run the following command:

 ```bash
 sudo ./wiregate client